teuton-software/teuton/README.md

 TEUTON tests tons of goals on tons of machines.
 ```

-DSL to write test units for machines (and everything).
+Write test units for machines (and everything).
 Easily check if a group of real/virtual machines satisfies a list of targets/goals.

 ![logo](./docs/logo.png)